pablodecm/phd_thesis/src/103_chapter_3.md

 variables might be associated to each particle (e.g. production vertex) and total number and type diversity would be considerably larger.
-Because the number of particles and their type greatly varies between different interaction processes, thus mapping this structure to observable variable space is very useful.
+Because the number of particles and their type greatly varies between different interaction processes, the mapping this structure to observable variable space is very useful.
 In fact, the result of the general event reconstruction process at CMS can be expressed also as a set of physical objects: